Today’s post lists the best stem cell blogs and more generally the top biology blogs as well as websites.

 “Savvy scientists must increasingly engage with blogs and social media.
 A new generation of young researchers has grown up with an ever-present Internet.
 Publishers have been quicker than academics to react to this new world, but scientists must catch up.
 Even if you choose not to blog, you can certainly expect that your papers and ideas will increasingly be blogged about.
 So there it is — blog or be blogged.”

-What’s your favorite blog that I didn’t include on my list?
+What’s your favorite biology blog or website that I didn’t include on my list?
 Let us know in the comments.
 Maybe I can add it for next year.